-Solar cells describe a kind of photovoltaic cells that convert the sun’s energy into electricity using the photoelectric effect, which is the ability of matter to emit electrons when energy in the form of light is supplied to them.
+Solar cells describe a kind of photovoltaic cells that convert the sun’s energy into electricity using the photoelectric effect, which is the ability of matter to emit electrons when the energy in the form of light is supplied to them.

-The key ingredients in solar cells are the semiconductors, such as silicon, which act as a conductor in some situations and as an insulator in others.
-When energy from the sun light is supplied as photons, the electrons in the silicon atoms are knocked off.
+The key ingredients in solar cells are semiconductors, such as silicon, which act as a conductor in some situations and as an insulator in others.
+When energy from the sunlight is supplied as photons, the electrons in the silicon atoms are knocked off.
 When these electrons are flowing in the same direction due to the imbalance present in the solar cells, an electric current is generated1.

 Silicon atoms are organized together in tightly packed structures.
 When small quantities of other materials are introduced as impurities into the silicon structure, a process known as doping, two types of silicon semiconductors are formed.
-These silicon semiconductors can either be negatively charged n-type, which have spare electrons, or positively charge p-type, which are devoid of electrons, leaving holes in their place.
+These silicon semiconductors can either be negatively charged n-type, which have spare electrons or positively charge p-type, which are devoid of electrons, leaving holes in their place.

 The side by side arrangement of these n-type and p-type semiconductors in the solar cells allow for the electrons to jump from the n-type to p-type in order to fill the holes.
 This electron activity allows the n-type semiconductors to attain a positive charge and p-type to attain a negative charge, allowing the electrons to flow in one direction1.
-The process of creating traditional silicon cells requires multiple steps, often involving temperatures higher than 1000 °C and in vacuum, making this process expensive2.
+The process of creating traditional silicon cells requires multiple steps, often involving temperatures higher than 1000 °C and in a vacuum, making this process expensive2.